MohanT3110/Projects/Job Search Application/README.md

-# Search for Website URL on Google Map and Crawl Scrapy to find the Job Opening
+# Search for Website URL on Google Map and Crawl Scrapy to find the Job post

 This project contains code to search for website URLs using Selenium and run a Scrapy spider to crawl each website URL obtained from the search.